Skip to main content

 • Increased mobility for non-drivers : People with disabilities that prevented them from driving traditional cars will increasingly have the ability to drive.

 • Reduced need for car ownership : Autonomous cars could change the way we buy and lease vehicles.
-According to Vijay Gill of the Conference Board of Canada, being a carless household could result in a savings of up to $2,700 annually.
+According to Vijay Gill of the Conference Board of Canada, being a carless household could result in savings of up to $2,700 annually.

 Disadvantages